OWASP/wstg/document/4-Web_Application_Security_Testing/00-Introduction_and_Objectives/README.md

 ### Active Testing

-During active testing, a tester begins to use the methodologies described in the follow sections.
+During active testing, a tester begins to use the methodologies described in the following sections.

 The set of active tests have been split into 12 categories: